garfix/nligems/doc/functions.md

 * parsing: analysis of the syntactic structure of the sentence
 * semantic analysis: mapping syntax to semantics (meaning representation)

+Data sources:

+* a lexicon
+* a grammar
+* a syntax to semantics mapping

 ## Dialog

+A dialog based system has a dialog manager at its center.
+This manager handles all incoming messages and delegates its actions to other parts of the system.

-A simple system just gives an answer to a question.
-A dialog based system may be able to:
+It may be able to:

-* keep track of goals (originating from the user, or the system itself)
+* keep track of discourse goals (originating from the user, or the system itself)
 * clarify the question or the request of the user
 * initiate the conversation based on system-goals

+Data sources:

+* a goal model, that models the goals the system wants to achieve
+* a discourse model that holds active goals and means
+* contexts: date and time of conversation, person roles (me, you: anaphora)

+## Planner

+A planner takes a goal and produces a set of means needed to accomplish it.

+Data sources:

+* sets of plans (goal and means)

 ## Inference